Antix-Development/when_mongols_are_your_neighbors/POST-MORTEM.md

   <tr>
     <td>Unarmed</td>
     <td><img src="src/img/post-mortem/unarmed.png"></td>
-    <td>Once a swordsman or spearman have thrown their wespon, they are mutated into an unarmed Mongol.
+    <td>Once a swordsman or spearman have thrown their weapons, they are mutated into an unarmed Mongol.
 Unarmed mongols do medium damage when they get past the Samurai's defences.</td>
   </tr>

   <tr>